mprinc/vuex/docs/guide/README.md

 }
 ```

-Again, the reason we are committing a mutation instead of changing `store.state.count` directly, is because we want to explicitly track it.
-This simple convention makes your intention more explicit, so that you can reason about state changes in your app better when reading the code.
-In addition, this gives us the opportunity to implement tools that can log every mutation, take state snapshots, or even perform time travel debugging.
+Again<span class='definition'>, the reason we are committing a mutation instead of changing `store.state.count` directly</span>, is because we want to explicitly track it.
+This simple convention <span class='important'>makes your intention more explicit, so that you can reason about state changes in your app better when reading the code</span>.
+In addition, this gives us the opportunity to implement <span class='important'>tools that can log every mutation, take state snapshots, or even perform time travel debugging</span>.

-Using store state in a component simply involves returning the state within a computed property, because the store state is reactive.
+<span class='definition'>Using store state in a component</span> simply involves returning the state within a computed property, because the <span class='important'>store state is reactive</span>.
 Triggering changes simply means committing mutations in component methods.

 Here's an example of the [most basic Vuex counter app](https://jsfiddle.net/n9jmu5v7/1269/).